liferay/liferay-docs/develop/tutorials/articles/plugins-sdk/using-the-liferay-plugins-sdk.markdown

     app.server.parent.dir=[the directory containing your Liferay bundle]
     app.server.tomcat.dir=[the directory containing your application server]

-If you are using Liferay Portal bundled with Tomcat 7.0.42 and your bundle is in your `C:/liferay-portal-6.2` folder, you'd specify the following lines:
+If you're using Liferay Portal bundled with Tomcat 7.0.42 and your bundle is in your `C:/liferay-portal-6.2` folder, you'd specify the following lines:

     app.server.type=tomcat
     app.server.parent.dir=C:/liferay-portal-6.2
     app.server.tomcat.dir=${app.server.parent.dir}/tomcat-7.0.42

-Since we're using the Tomcat application server, we specified `tomcat` as our app server type and we specified the `app.server.tomcat.dir` property.
+Since the example properties above use the Tomcat application server, `tomcat` is specified as the app server type and the `app.server.tomcat.dir` property is specified.
 See the Plugins SDK's `build.properties` for the name of the app server property that matches your app server.

 Save the file.
-Next, let's consider the structure of the Plugins SDK.
+Next, consider the structure of the Plugins SDK.

-## Structure of the SDK [](id=structure-of-the-sdk-lp-6-2-develop-tutorial)
+## Structure of the SDK

 Each folder in the Plugins SDK contains scripts for creating new plugins of that type.
 Here is the directory structure of the Plugins SDK: